TLA+ is easy if you know how to abstract

 2. Verification of properties for these models

 We can also verify that an algorithm is correct by writing some properties as invariants.
 An invariant is simply a predicate that should always hold true.
-Invariants are sometimes used in asserts.
+Invariants are sometimes used in code with asserts.

-We can define correctness and liveness properties.
-For example, we could verify that eventually some property will hold, such as that our new sorting algorithm eventually sorts its input.
+Any property is an intersection of correctness and liveness.
+For example, we could verify that eventually some property will hold, such as that our leader election algorithm eventually finishes.

 Formal methods allow you to explore different designs and optimize performance while maintaining confidence that the system is doing the right thing.